Azathothas/Stars/README.md

 - [ysf/anewer](https://github.com/ysf/anewer) – anewer appends lines from stdin to a file if they don't already exist in the file.
 This is a rust version of https://github.com/tomnomnom/anew
 - [zed-industries/zed](https://github.com/zed-industries/zed) – Code at the speed of thought – Zed is a high-performance, multiplayer code editor from the creators of Atom and Tree-sitter.
 - [zellij-org/zellij](https://github.com/zellij-org/zellij) – A terminal workspace with batteries included
+- [zer0yu/anew](https://github.com/zer0yu/anew) – A tool for adding new lines to files, skipping duplicates and written in Rust!
 - [zhboner/realm](https://github.com/zhboner/realm) – A network relay tool
 - [zimbatm/mdsh](https://github.com/zimbatm/mdsh) – `$ mdsh` # a markdown shell pre-processor
 - [zu1k/http-proxy-ipv6-pool](https://github.com/zu1k/http-proxy-ipv6-pool) – Make every request from a separate IPv6 address.